Featured image of post .NET Framework vs .NET: for the SysAdmin

 For example, the Patch My PC Publisher currently states it requires “4.6.2 or newer”, giving you that immediate signal 4.8.x will work fine.
 Whereas that “or newer” is tightly reserved in .NET (Core) applications because of reasons previously shared (where newer major versions aren’t always compatible or permitted by its installer).

-.NET Framework is so much more sysadmin-friendly with more gracious support lifecycles and easier patching management.
-However, in the same article, Microsoft are pushing for any new development to be in .NET (Core) rather that .NET Framework.
+.NET Framework is so much more SysAdmin-friendly with more gracious support lifecycles and easier patching management.
+However, in the same article, Microsoft are pushing for any new development to be in .NET (Core) rather than .NET Framework.

 In the following article, Microsoft lay out the Long Term Support (LTS) and Standard Term Support (STS) lifecycles for .NET (Core).
 In short, LTS releases have three years of quality and security fixes, whereas STS effectively has two years of support:

-Without the abundance of time in support lifecycle (compared to .NET Framework) and the difficulty in tracking software supportability for different versions of .NET (Core) with different applications, there is an enormous amount of pressure for the sysadmin to constantly research the dependencies of the software used across all devices and that in-turn demands accurate and reliable software inventory data to fuel your SAM.
+Without the abundance of time in support lifecycle (compared to .NET Framework) and the difficulty in tracking software supportability for different versions of .NET (Core), there is an enormous amount of pressure for the SysAdmin to constantly research the dependencies of the software used across all devices and that in turn demands accurate and reliable software inventory data to fuel your SAM.

 You can’t have your cake and eat it